 Schools should ensure they have emergency auto injectors and emergency inhalers.
 These are for emergency use only in case a pupil or member of staff has forgotten, lost, or their own medication fails to work.
-This medication must be checked on a monthly basis and these checks recorded on the school medication record sheet.
+This medication must be checked monthly, and these checks recorded on the school medication record sheet.